 An amusing sign on the way

+We stayed in a nice hotel called Tashi Ninjay, having a good restaurant and a marvelous view over the huge dzong (ideal place for photos).
 The next day, we were in the car about two or three hours to Jakar, Bumthang.
 We stopped in a pass called Yotongla and ever so grateful to stretch out our aching limbs.
 When we passed the border to Bumthang, the landscape changed again.
 Now there were more houses and especially stone buildings.
 Still, it was much more "treey" than Thimphu... obviously.

 I was looking forward to the longest straight stretch, which lasted (on car) less than 3 seconds.